Salesforce

 Content

-Read the manual thoroughly and understand all of the instructions, cautions, and warnings before using this equipment.
-If any section of the manual is not understood, contact your nearest authorized dealer, or contact Generac Customer Service at 1-888-436-3722 (1-888-GENERAC), or www.generac.com with any questions or concerns.
+Read the manual thoroughly and understand all instructions, cautions, and warnings before using this equipment.
+If any section of the manual is not understood, contact your nearest authorized dealer, contact Generac Customer Service at 1-888-436-3722 (1-888-GENERAC), or visit www.generac.com with any questions or concerns.

-2. Do NOT install a home standby generator under a wooden deck or platform.
+2. Do not install a home standby generator under a wooden deck or platform.

 3. Units that do not feature the SwRI logo must be installed 5 ft. from combustible materials and 3 ft. from non-combustible materials.